teaghan/AI-Enhanced-Education/md_files/Activity_3.md

 4. **Submit Feedback**: Once you have completed the activity, fill out the online feedback form.

+### Example Prompts to Get Started:

+- “Teach me about negative exponents”
+- “I'm struggling with solving this linear equation: 2x + 3 = 7.
+Can you walk me through the steps?”
+- “Can you explain the quotient rule of exponents with some examples?”
+- “How do I add and subtract polynomials?
+For example: (2x + 3) - (3x - 2)”
+- “How do I simplify the expression (4x^2)/(2x)?”

+### Tips for Using ChatGPT:

+- Aim to learn and understand the material, not just to get the answers.
+- Always ask ChatGPT to explain the process rather than just solve the problem for you.
+- Ask follow-up questions if you are still unclear.
+- To help type math, use these keyboard shortcuts:
+    - Addition (+): Use the + key.
+    - Subtraction (-): Use the - key.
+    - Multiplication (×): Use the * key.
+    - Division (÷): Use the / key.
+    - Equals (=): Use the = key.
+    - Greater Than (>): Use the > key.
+    - Less Than (<): Use the < key.
+    - Powers (x²): Use the ^ symbol followed by the exponent.
+For example: x^2
+    - Square Root: Type \sqrt{} using the {} brackets to enclose the argument.
+For example: \sqrt{4}

 ## Feedback Form

 After completing the activity, please fill out the [Feedback Form](https://forms.gle/e85xVV25mfPKSzpE8) to provide feedback on your assigned tool.